uvarov-frontend/vanilla-calendar-pro/package/README.md

-# Vanilla Calendar - A Lightweight, Feature-Rich JavaScript Date and Time Picker
+# VanillaCalendar - A Lightweight, Feature-Rich JavaScript Date and Time Picker

 [![vanilla-calendar preview](https://vanilla-calendar.com/vanilla-calendar-preview.png)](https://vanilla-calendar.com/)

 [![package-badge]][package]

-Vanilla Calendar is a versatile JavaScript date and time picker with TypeScript support, making it compatible with any JavaScript framework or library.
+VanillaCalendar is a versatile JavaScript date and time picker with TypeScript support, making it compatible with any JavaScript framework or library.
 It is designed to be lightweight, simple to use, and feature-rich without relying on external dependencies.

 ## Key Features

 - **Lightweight**: The final minified .js file is only approximately **44.4 KB**, and with gzip compression, it's just around **10.8 KB**.
-- **No Dependencies**: Vanilla Calendar is entirely self-contained, ensuring you don't need to include additional libraries.
+- **No Dependencies**: VanillaCalendar is entirely self-contained, ensuring you don't need to include additional libraries.
 - **Simple Localization**: Supports simple localization for any language.
 - **Customizable**: Can be easily configured using CSS and HTML markup.
 - **Multiple Instances**: Allows for an unlimited number of calendar instances on a single page.